au-research/raido/doc/code/standard.md

 generated server files, text area content, etc.) - use unix line endings.

-Windows developers: learn to use tools that can deal with that, or make sure you're software supports both (and defaults to unix for anything that gets committed, transferred to a server, etc.)
+Windows developers: learn to use tools that can deal with that, or make sure your software supports both (and defaults to unix for anything that gets committed, transferred to a server, etc.)

+Leo wins the inaugural "someone actually reviewed the code standards" award.
+The prize is this emoji - 🦁.
+Whenever someone demonstrates actually reading the documentation, the Leo the Lion emoji will be awarded in slack.

 Most repos should have a `.gitattributes` file with `text=lf`.